onwuemenejoshua/manufacturing-line-analysis/README.md

    * Machine adjustment - 332 mins (operator error)
    * Machine Failure - 254 mins (equipment process)
    * Inventory shortage - 225 mins (process chain)
-   This accounts for 811 of 1388 mins of total downtime; hence, fixing them will move the needle more
+   This accounts for 811 of 1388 mins of total downtime; hence, fixing them will have a great impact on the line productivity.
-4. Downtime clusters hard on Monday (505) and Friday (444), and this accounts for 68% of the week total downtime.
-Monday spikes often point to equipment sitting idle over the weekend and failing on restart or missing the start-up checklist, and Friday spikes often point to fatigued, rushed changeover or end-of-the-week short staffing.
+4. Downtime clusters hard on Monday (503) and Friday (444), and this accounts for 68% of the week's total downtime.
+Monday spikes often point to equipment sitting idle over the weekend and failing on restart, or to missing the start-up checklist; Friday spikes often point to fatigued, rushed changeover or end-of-the-week short-staffing.
 Hence, these 2 days need investigation
 5. Operator downtime is evenly distributed.
 No single operator is disproportionately bad.
-6. Cola shows the highest total downtime, but that reflects volume on a per batch cola shows Cola's downtime rate is the lowest of all five flavors.
+6. Cola shows the highest total downtime, but that reflects volume; Cola's raw total is inflated by running far more batches than other flavours, but its per-batch rate confirms it's still a genuine problem as it's the second-worst on a per-batch basis.
-7.
+   * batches run = total downtime/downtime per batch
+7. Orange ran only one batch, so its per-batch figure is not an average.
+It's one data point, so it needs direct investigation before any policy change.

+#### Recommendation

+1. Shift preventive maintenance scheduling to target Monday and Friday, as this addresses 68% of weekly downtime
+2. Standardise the machine adjustment procedure and service the machine before usage, as the 2 account for 42.2% of total downtime
+3. Review inventory staging/reorder points with the supply chain team; this is the one major factor that's neither equipment nor operator, and no amount of training or machine fixes will touch it.
+4. The 4 operators should be retrained properly or employ the best hands.